-61C.-(1) A person commits an offence if -

-- (a) the person publishes, or causes to be published, in Singapore any content, or any thing containing content, at any time during the cooling-off period of an election in an electoral division; - (b) the content is or includes election advertising that relates to the election in the electoral division; and - (c) the person knows or ought reasonably to have known that the content is or includes election advertising that relates to the election in the electoral division.

-(2) A person commits an offence if -
+- 42C.-(1) A person commits an offence if - (a) the person publishes, or causes to be published, in Singapore any content, or any thing containing content, at any time during the cooling-off period of an election; - (b) the content is or includes election advertising that relates to the election; and - (c) the person knows or ought reasonably to have known that the content is or includes election advertising that relates to the election. - (2) A person commits an offence if - (a) the person publicly displays, or causes to be publicly displayed, any content, or any thing containing content at any time during the cooling-off period of an election;

-- (a) the person publicly displays, or causes to be publicly displayed, any content, or any thing containing content, in an electoral division at any time during the cooling-off period of an election in the electoral division; - (b) the content is or includes election advertising that relates to the election in the electoral division; and - (c) the person knows or ought reasonably to have known that the content is or includes election advertising that relates to the election in the electoral division.
+- (b) the content is or includes election advertising that relates to the election; and - (c) the person knows or ought reasonably to have known that the content is or includes election advertising that relates to the election.

-(3) Any person who is guilty of an offence under subsection (1) or (2) shall be liable on conviction by a District Court to a fine not exceeding \$1,000 or to imprisonment for a term not exceeding 12 months or to both.

-(4) In this section, "cooling-off period" means -
+- (3) Any person who is guilty of an offence under subsection (1) or (2) shall be liable on conviction by a District Court to a fine not exceeding \$1,000 or to imprisonment for a term not exceeding 12 months or to both. - (4) In this section, "cooling-off period", in relation to an 10 election, means the period - (a) starting the eve of polling day; and - (b) ending with the close of polling on polling day.